 The Principal and Pastor retain the right to amend this handbook for just cause at any time throughout the school year.
-Parents/guardians will be notified in writing of any such changes during the year.
-Please keep all notifications with this handbook for easy reference.
+Please keep any notification of changes with this handbook for easy reference.

-Please read the handbook carefully prior to signing, as there are some significant changes.
+Please read the handbook carefully prior to signing, as there are some changes.